manuGil/online-core/docs/source/change-detection.rst

 Change Detection
 ================================

-In this section, we focus on polishing the skills that you acquired in the previous exercises.
-You will apply Remote Sensing to integrate data for the purpose of detecting changes of geographic phenomena.
+In this section, you will apply Remote Sensing to integrate data for the purpose of detecting changes of geographic phenomena.
 Read about it on the learning path |ltb| `Change Detection <Path Change Detection_>`_.

 The Sistan Basin
 ----------------

-In this exercise, you will work with maps from the Sistan basin; a wetland area on the borders of Iran and Afghanistan.
-The watersheds consists of a system of rivers that flow from the Hindu Kush Mountains in Afghanistan through freshwater lakes, and then a saline depression in Afghanistan; the final destination of the rivers.
+In this exercise, you will work with spatial data from the Sistan basin; a wetland area on the borders of Iran and Afghanistan.
+The watersheds this basin consist of a system of rivers that flow from the Hindu Kush Mountains in Afghanistan through freshwater lakes, and then to a saline depression in Afghanistan; the final destination of the rivers.
 See :numref:`fig-sistan-basin`

 .. _fig-sistan-basin:
 .. figure:: _static/img/sistan-basin.png